Chen-Sir/ExpandableTextView/README.md

 - `collapseText`  Customize the text  for `collapseDrawable`
 - `expandCollapseTextColor`  Customize the text color for `expandText`  and `collapseText`
 - `DrawableAndTextGravity`  Customize the gravity of `expandDrawable`  and  `collapseDrawable`  below the content
+- `contentLineSpacingMultiplier`  Sets line spacing multiplier for the content text